glauth/glauth.github.io/README.md

 This website now also offers a documentation area.

+A quick note regarding yarn.
+If it is not installed globally, you can install locally it using `npm install yarn` and adding `node_modules/yarn/bin` to your PATH.

 While authoring the documentation, one can keep checking their work using:
 ```
 cd spacebook && yarn watch